zqhang/MTGFLOW/README.md

 # Detecting-Multivariate-Time-Series-Anomalies-with-Zero-Known-Label

-This repository provides a PyTorch implementation of MTGFlow, which is the unsupervised anomaly dection and localization method.
+This repository provides a PyTorch implementation of MTGFlow ([`Paper`](https://arxiv.org/abs/2208.02108), which is the unsupervised anomaly dection and localization method.
 This repository is based on [`GANF`](https://github.com/EnyanDai/GANF).
 ## Requirements
 * python==3.8.5